Introduction about BIS Hallmark:

 The fineness number and BIS hallmark on the piece of jewelry indicate that BIS has certified it to be of the fineness level/purity that is embossed on it as part of the hallmark.

-The laboratory where your gold jewelry is assessed to check its purity is also required to put its logo on the jewelry.
+The laboratory where your gold jewellery is assessed to check its purity is also required to put its logo on the jewelry.
 Only licensed laboratories of BIS can check the purity of gold.
-One can check if the hallmarking center is licensed by BIS or not on their website.
+One can check if the hallmarking centre is licensed by BIS or not on their website.

 Jeweller’s identification mark

-The jewelry shop from where you are buying your gold jewelry will also put its identification mark.
-This mark can be of BIS Certified jeweler of jewelry manufacturer.
+The jewellery shop from where you are buying your gold jewellery will also put its identification mark.
+This mark can be of BIS Certified jeweller of jewelry manufacturer.